mmaroti/uasat/README.md

 I have also included a few small programs used for my research, you can disregard those.

-## Build

-You can use the enclosed `build.xml` [ant](ant.apache.org/) file to create a `jar` file and run the validation program.
-You can also link your program against this jar file, or fork this project.

 ## Internal structure

 Every mathematical object is represented internally by a boolean tensor